Sitt al-Mulk: Family and early life

 One year before the birth of Sitt al-Mulk, the Fatimid armies had conquered Egypt.
 In 972–973, the Fatimid court moved from Ifriqiya to Egypt to take up residence in their newly built capital, Cairo.
 Thus Sitt al-Mulk spent her childhood at the palace of Qasr al-Bahr on the shores of the Nile, and later had her own rooms in the Western Palace at Cairo.

 Sitt al-Mulk was doted on by her father, and was his favourite daughter.
-Al-Aziz lavished gifts and wealth on her, and even put a military unit at her disposal.
+Al-Aziz lavished gifts and wealth on her, and she had a personal palace with 4000 maids and even put a military unit at her disposal.
 Her wealth allowed her to fund a number of charitable endowments.
 She was renowned for her beauty, but, following common Fatimid practice, she remained unmarried to avoid dynastic complications.
-Sitt al-Mulk inherited her father's open-mindedness and tolerance, and, uniquely among Fatimid palace ladies, appears to have been involved in politics.
+Sitt al-Mulk inherited her father's open-mindedness and tolerance, and, uniquely among Fatimid palace ladies, she was involved in politics.
 She exercised considerable influence on him during his reign, as seen by the attempt of the Christian vizier Isa ibn Nasturus, when he was dismissed from his post, to regain his post through her intercession (for which he placed 300,000 dinars at her disposal).